I read you're merging with another company. Can you give me more details?

 With the merger, we see many synergies that will allow us to run a smarter, further-reaching and more efficient media company and at the same time, build capacity.

 We're excited about the possibilities of what we can produce together that leverages the skills and talent of both organizations.
 Ultimately, we feel we have an interesting intersection of great content that can be developed for a wide public television audience.

 In addition KCET's new state-of-the-art production facility in Burbank provides an ideal base from which we will create a one-stop shop for producers in the creative community on the West Coast to produce and distribute top quality content locally, nationally and across multiple media platforms.

 How will the merger affect me?

 KCET will continue to air its own locally produced and acquired programs that explore the people, places and topics that are relevant to our dynamic region.
 Rest assured, that's not going away.
-You will still be able to watch your favorite original and acquired programs on KCET's schedule, including Doc Martin, Foyle's War, Primeval, Open Call, SoCal Connected and Huell Howser.
+You will still be able to watch your favorite original and acquired programs on KCET's schedule, including Doc Martin, Foyle's War, Artbound, SoCal Connected and Huell Howser.

 Viewers can also continue to access LinkTV through satellite networks including Dish Channel 9410 and DIRECTV Channel 375, as well as select local cable channels.

 There are a lot of exciting developments in store for our viewers: